 Bubble Cup contestant will encounter two types of problems: challenge and classical problems.

-For classical problems every accepted solution will be rewarded with one point in the first round, and two points in the second round.
+For classical problems every accepted solution will be rewarded with one point in the Round 1, and two points in the Round 2.
 A team will get one point per problem in the first round and two points in the second round, if at least one of the members solves that problem.

 For each solved classical problem, each team will receive additional bonus time for the finals, which will cancel with time accounted for the team in the finals.
 The total bonus in minutes will be computed according to the formula:

 where n is the number of problems solved by the team, and [x] is the integer part of x.
 For the total time in the finals, we will use the following formula:

 TotalTime = SpentTime + PenaltyTime – BonusTime.

 Challenge problems do not have a known "best" solution.
 Solutions for these problems compete against each other, and scores are scaled relative to the best solution from all contestants (solutions from contestants in different categories will be scaled against each other).

 Scores are going to be scaled according to the following formula(s):